frictionlessdata/datapackage/data-packages/index.md

 ### Strongly Recommended Fields

-In addition to the above fields, the following fields SHOULD be included in every package descriptor:
+In addition to the above properties, the following properties SHOULD be included in every package descriptor:

-* `license` - is a field specifying the license under which the package is provided.
+* `license` - is a property specifying the license under which the package is provided.

   **This property is not legally binding and does not guarantee the package is